hercules-390/hyperion/README_CMakeBuildPrelim.txt

 <path> may be absolute or relative to the Hercules build directory.

-This option is most useful to external package developers who are modifying an external package and wish to test changes pre-commit.
+The -DS3FH_DIR option is most useful to external package developers who are modifying an external package and wish to test changes pre-commit.

   -DEXTPKG_DIR=<path>

 <path> may be absolute or relative to the Hercules build directory.

-Specifies the path that the CMake build will use as the root of all external package directories for only those packages that CMake will build.
+Specifies the path that the CMake build will use as the root of all package directories for those external packages that CMake will build.
 The external package directory structure looks like this:

   extpkg/                    All external packages are placed in extpkg/,
                              with a separate subdirectory per package